mislam77/Headstarter-App/README.md

 The Headstarter App is a full-stack web application built with JavaScript, React, Firebase, and Agora RTC to enhance project team collaboration and communication.
 Developed by a team of four, the app focuses on providing a user-friendly, reliable, and secure platform for teams to work together more efficiently.

-✨ Key Features
+✨ Key Features<br />
-🔒 Secure User Authentication: Integrated robust user authentication using the Google Auth API to ensure secure access and data protection.
+🔒 Secure User Authentication: Integrated robust user authentication using the Google Auth API to ensure secure access and data protection.<br />
-📅 Real-Time Calendar & Scheduler: Designed and implemented a real-time calendar and scheduling feature for efficient planning and task management.
+📅 Real-Time Calendar & Scheduler: Designed and implemented a real-time calendar and scheduling feature for efficient planning and task management.<br />
-💬 Voice and Video Chat: Seamlessly integrated voice and video chat functionalities using Agora RTC to facilitate effective and instant communication among team members.
+💬 Voice and Video Chat: Seamlessly integrated voice and video chat functionalities using Agora RTC to facilitate effective and instant communication among team members.<br />

 With its intuitive interface and powerful features, the Headstarter App helps teams coordinate, communicate, and collaborate more effectively, all in one place.